-Participant Information Sheet Templates for use by undergraduate and postgraduate taught students
+Participant Information Sheet and Agreement Form Templates for use by undergraduate and postgraduate taught students

 Participant Information Sheet Templates for use by staff and postgraduate research students

-Participant Information Sheets for an online survey/questionnaire - for use by ALL
+Participant Information Sheets for an online survey/questionnaire (for use by Staff and Postgraduate Researchers)

-Participant Agreement Form Templates (general use by staff and students)
+Participant Agreement Form Templates (general use by staff and postgraduate researchers)